What does Lara mean?

 Lara \l(a)-ra\ as a girls' name is pronounced LAR-ah.
 It is of Latin origin, and the meaning of Lara is "protection".
 From "Lares", referring to the individual gods of Roman households, the protectors of home and fields.
 Also possibly (Latin) "cheerful; famous".
 It may also be traced to the Greek Larissa.
 Lara is popular in Russia; it is also a Spanish surname and place name.
 Literary: name of a central character in Boris Pasternak's novel "Doctor Zhivago".
 Actress Lara Flynn Boyle.

 For more information, see also the related girl name Lala.

-Lara▼ is also pronounced similarly to Larae, Laray, Larea, Laree, Lari, Laura▼, Lauri▼, Lawra, Leora▼, Liora, Lira, Liri, Lora▼, Lorah, Lori▼, Loria, Lorra, Lory, Lowra, Lura▼, Lyra and Lyria.
-Other suggested similar baby names are Bara, Cara▼, Dara▼, Fara, Iara, Kara▼, Lada, Lana▲, Lark, Lata, Laure, Lavra, Mara, Sara, Tara▼, Yara and Zara▲.
+Lara▼ is alike in pronunciation to Larae, Laray, Larea, Laree, Laura▼, Lauri▼, Lawra, Leora▼, Liora, Lira, Liri, Lora▼, Lorah, Lori▼, Loria, Lorra, Lory, Lowra, Lura▼, Lyra and Lyria.
+Other recommended similar baby names are Bara, Cara▼, Dara▼, Fara, Iara, Kara, Lada, Lana, Lark, Lata, Laure, Lavra, Mara, Sara, Tara▼, Yara and Zara.
 These names tend to be less commonly used than Lara.